Planning for college or training next year? Apply for the Vermont Grant and explore VSAC’s free scholarship booklet to help you cover costs.

 Meet the EOC team

 We want to meet you in your local communities.
 We have strong partnerships with agencies, postsecondary institutions, and community entities who share meeting space in more than 50 locations in 28 communities throughout Vermont.
-During Covid 19, we continue to meet over the phone and virtually.
+Appointments can be in-person, over the phone, and virtual.

 This is our team, and here’s where you can find us.
 We can’t wait to help you!